Here's what time the new episode of Peaky Blinders will air - and how to watch

-Peaky Blinders Season 6: Episode 1 air date, time, channel, is it on iPlayer, episode name, plot description and cast
+Peaky Blinders Season 6: Episode 1 start time, channel, is it on iPlayer, episode name, plot description, cast, number of episodes in season six and is it the final season?

-BY THE order of the Peaky Blinders, the return of the hit BBC drama is just a couple of days away.
+BY THE order of the Peaky Blinders, the return of the hit BBC drama is just a few hours away.

 Fans have been waiting for the show to return after series five ended on a cliffhanger in 2019.